de-vnull/vnstat-on-merlin/README.md

 - This was created with support from @Jack Yaz, who provided support to create the “AddOn” vnstat-ui scaffold and scripting.
 	  - Many thanks, Jack!

-- There is a "beta install" script created by @Martineau of snbforums.
+- ~~There is a "beta install" script created by @Martineau of snbforums.
 This is a work in progress.
-See additional notes below.
+See additional notes below.~~
+  - The install script is offline at the current time (15 February 2021).
+Working to get it back online.
   - My gratitude (and those of the users) to @Martineau for collaborating on this.

  - My thanks also to @thelonelycoder of snbforums, for the use of his emailing process, which is part of his Diversion ad-blocking application for Merlin.